One Night in Madrid: a Tapas Odyssey

 So we went with Gabriel (armed with a map and list) to his local ‘lounge room’ as he calls it, on the corner.
 This pub, Maravillosa, is warm, charming and inviting, with some great wines and a fantastic local vibe.
 After confirming our itinerary for the night we said our farewells and hit the streets…

-Our Tapas Odyssey
+Our Madrid Tapas Crawl

 Our first stop, the charming, dimly-lit Bodega de la Ardosa was full of character but was way too crowded to even contemplate eating!